 The client’s website structure was strategically redesigned to better respond to all search engine algorithms.
 From there, the focus was a link building strategy, which consisted of creating relevant links back to a website from a variety of credible industry-related sites.

 This period involved researching and identifying additional relevant keywords, modifying the site structure to best incorporate them and continuing to expand the link building strategy that was implemented in the beginning.
 As we continued linking the website to additional credible websites the rankings started to improve.

 This time was also a maintenance period in which all changes were monitored closely to ensure they were working to the advantage of the website.
 Reports were generated on a weekly basis to compare the site’s progression through the search engine rankings over previous weeks.
 Relevant changes were made to ensure the success of the campaign.
 Below is a hint of some of the lawyers area rankings.
 The website is now ranking very well for over 100 keywords.

 View from the site in 2012.

 Pillar pages or topical hubs, what are they?
 Explained by Andrea Volpini from Worlift

-A technique that became later very popular and we implemented without knowing.
-Its basically grouping the content based on a topic that is interlinked with all the sub-topics.
-For example Unfair dismissal ais a sub-topic of employment law.
+A technique that later became very popular and we implemented without knowing.
+It’s basically grouping the content based on a topic that is interlinked with all the sub-topics.
+For example: Unfair dismissal is a sub-topic of employment law.